NaveenReddy2004/Fake_news_prediction/README.md

-# 📰 Fake News Detection using ML & DL Models
+# Fake News Detection using ML & DL Models

 This project aims to detect **fake vs real news articles** using various Machine Learning classifiers and Deep Learning techniques like **LSTM**.
 A **Streamlit web application** is also included for real-time predictions.

 ---

-## 🚀 Features
+## Features

 - Binary classification of news as **real (0)** or **fake (1)**
 - Text preprocessing pipeline (tokenization, stopword removal, stemming)
 - Multiple classifiers:
   ✅ Logistic Regression
   ✅ SVC (Support Vector Classifier)
-  ✅ Decision Tree
   ✅ Random Forest
   ✅ LSTM
   ✅ BERT (Optional / for future work)